wasisheikh1810/backstage/README.md

 Install or update to the latest version of the gcloud command-line tool.
 Set a default region and zone.

-#to initialize the command in gcloud:
+# To initialize the command in Gcloud:
    $ gcloud init [--console-only] [GCLOUD_WIDE_FLAG …]

    $ gcloud auth login